“Forex taught me everything that is important in my life”

 Why did you become a forex trader?

 When I first saw the forex chart in 2013, it literally arouse my sense of intellectual curiosity more than anything that I have been in the past.
-Every detail of the chart and its tick movement fascinated me and motivated me.
-To me it was just like a universe.
+Every detail of the chart and its tick movement fascinated and motivated me.
+It was just like looking at universe.

-Also, I have a dream to stay in different countries every 2 years and I felt the possibility to achieve the goal by trading forex.
+Also, I have a dream to visit and explore different countries every 1 or 2 years, and there is a possibility to be able to achieve the goal by forex trading.

 What is “trading” to you?

-For me, forex trading is something excitingly enjoyable.
-And through the trading, I not only make money but also learn the psychology of the people, the mind of myself, and the basic important factors in life overall.
+Forex trading is exciting and enjoyable and it remains the same ever since I started because I not only make money, but also be able to learn psychology of the people, to look back my own mindset to keep growing myself, and also to know the basic important factors in life overall.

 I truly realize that life is all about learning.

-By focusing constantly on the events happening around the world, and by analyzing the depth of people’s reaction and sentiment, this profession keeps intriguing my curiosity and truly admire that this is my vocation.
+By constantly focusing on events happening around the world and by analyzing the depth of people’s reaction and sentiment, this profession keeps intriguing my curiosity and truly admire that this is my vocation.

 My net trade income history after I become a full-time trader

 First 1 to 2 years were a struggle.
 I was going back and forth between real and demo account, using Forex Tester to back test different strategies, analyzing the outcome, and validating the results by running PDCA cycles.